rlegorreta/bup-service/README.md

 Future versions of this microservice will include many other CRM and BUP functionality.
 This is just an initial POC version for the ACME company.

-Other future version will include LLM AI functionality.
+For LLM AI functionality, please se the `chat-gpt` microservice in the GenAI section.

 note: `bup-service` microservice is a protected resource so all REST services need a valid JWT produced token by Oauth2  microservice.
 For develop purpose the developer can eliminate this restriction